-Figure 3-5 shows the effect these different received levels have when calculating the SEL{cum} .
+Figure 3-4 shows the effect these different received levels have when calculating the SEL{cum}.
 It clearly shows the difference in cumulative effect between the receptor remaining still, as opposed to fleeing.
-To use an extreme example, starting at a range of 1 m, the first strike results in a received level of 218.3 dB re 1 μ Pa2s.
-If the receptor were to remain stationary throughout the piling operation it would receive a cumulative level of 263.9 dB re 1 μ Pa2s, whereas when fleeing at 1.5 ms-1 over the same scenario, a cumulative received level of just 218.4 dB re 1 μ Pa2s is achieved.
+To use an extreme example, starting at a range of 1 m, the first strike results in a received level of 207.3 dB re 1 μ Pa2s (when considering the 10 dB reduction in source level from mitigation).
+If the receptor were to remain stationary throughout the piling operation it would receive a cumulative level of 246.4 dB re 1 μ Pa2s, whereas when fleeing at 1.5 ms-1 over the same scenario, a cumulative received level of just 207.5 dB re 1 μ Pa2s is achieved.

-Figure 3-4 Received single-strike noise levels (SEL{ss}) for receptors during the monopile foundation parameters at the SE location, assuming both a stationary and fleeing receptor starting at a location 1 m from the noise source
+Figure 3-3 Received single-strike noise levels (SEL{ss}) for receptors during the monopile foundation parameters at the NE location, assuming both a stationary and fleeing receptor starting at a location 1 m from the noise source

-Figure 3-5 Cumulative received noise levels (SEL{cum}) for receptors during monopile foundation parameters at the SE location, assuming both a stationary and fleeing receptor starting at a location 1 m from the noise source
+Figure 3-4 Cumulative received noise levels (SEL{cum}) for receptors during monopile foundation parameters at the NE location, assuming both a stationary and fleeing receptor starting at a location 1 m from the noise source

-To summarise, if the receptor were to start fleeing in a straight line from the noise source starting at a range closer than the modelled value it would receive a noise exposure in excess of the criterion, and if the receptor were to start fleeing from a range further than the modelled value it would receive a noise exposure below the criterion.
-This is illustrated in Figure 3-6.
+To summarise, if the receptor were to start fleeing in a straight line from the noise source starting at a range closer than the modelled value it would receive a noise exposure in excess of the criteria, and if the receptor were to start fleeing from a range further than the modelled value it would receive a noise exposure below the criteria.
+This is illustrated in Figure 3-5.

-Figure 3-6 Example plot showing a fleeing animal SEL{cum} criteria contour and the areas where the cumulative noise exposure will exceed the impact criteria
+Figure 3-5 Example plot showing a fleeing animal SEL{cum} criteria contour and the areas where the cumulative noise exposure will exceed the impact criteria

 Some modelling approaches include the effects of Acoustic Deterrent Devices (ADDs) that cause receptors to flee from the immediate area around the pile before activity commences.
+Subacoustech

-Subacoustech Environmental's modelling approach does not include this, however the effects of using an ADD can still be inferred from the results.
+Environmental's modelling approach does not include this, however the effects of using an ADD can still be inferred from the results.
 For example, if a receptor were to flee for 20 minutes from an ADD at a rate of 1.5 ms-1, it would travel 1.8 km before piling begins.
-If a cumulative SEL impact range from INSPIRE was calculated to be below 1.8 km, it is assumed that the ADD will be effective in eliminating the risk of exceedance of the threshold.
+If a cumulative SEL impact range from INSPIRE was calculated to be below 1.8 km, it can safely be assumed that the ADD will be effective in eliminating the risk of injury on the receptor.
 The noise from an ADD is of a much lower level than impact piling, and as such the overall effect on the SEL{cum} exposure on a receptor would be minimal.